saphiraaa/NetherMath/README.md

 ## Note

 - The password for accessing the program is set to "Shredder".
 Modify the `password` variable in the code to change it.
-- The calculations are saved to a file named "calculations.txt" in the "/root/Extensions/" directory.
+- The calculations are saved to a file named "calculations.txt" in the NetherMath directory.
 Modify the file path in the code if needed.

 ## Exit